PatCH0816/caption-driven-xai/doc/source/02_abstract.md

 [] document network surgery
 [] document results
 [] document conclusion
-[] check references format for double ""asdf"", etc.
+[x] references: format for double quotes like ""asdf"", etc.
+[x] references: publisher is not displayed!
+Replace with journal if applicable!